ThingEngineer/PHP-MySQLi-Database-Class/dbObject.md

 ```
 First parameter is a field type.
 Types could be the one of following: text, bool, int, datetime or a custom regexp.
 Second parameter is 'required' and its defines that following entry field be always defined.

+NOTE: All variables which are not defined in the $dbFields array will be ignored from insert/update statement.

 ###Array as return values
 dbObject can return its data as array instead of object.
 To do that ArrayBuilder() function should be used in the beginning of the call.